leomendezhk/learning-javascript/README.md

 # Notes and Assignments from my JavaScript Course
-This repo contains the notes and challenges exercises I do while learning JavaScript.
+This repo contains the notes and coding challenges I do while learning JavaScript.

 ## FAQ
 ### Why this repository?